Better Leash Walks

 6 sessions: $795 (extra sessions for $95)

-For dogs who are pulling with barking, lunging (and worse) directed at other dogs, people, bicycles, etc. It’s scary, and you worry about falling or your dog attacking someone or running off and not coming back.
+For dogs who are pulling with barking, lunging (and worse) directed at other dogs, people, bicycles, etc. It’s scary, and you fear falling or your dog possibly attacking someone—or running off and not coming back.
 Maybe you’ve stopped walks altogether.

 Am I the right trainer for you and your dog?